Allan-gitrepos/My_resume/README.md

 ## 🎤 Workshop and Conferences
 - Attended the workshop on "[A15 DArTSeq data analysis](https://twitter.com/GenebankICRISAT/status/1169137453472669696)" at [CIMMYT](https://www.cimmyt.org/), Mexico
-- Attended conference (Tavel award) on [“Neglected and Underutilized crop species for Food, Nutrition, Energy and  Environment”](https://twitter.com/GenebankICRISAT/status/1158297753371308032)  at NIPGR, New Delhi.
+- Attended the international conference on [“Neglected and Underutilized crop species for Food, Nutrition, Energy and  Environment”](https://twitter.com/GenebankICRISAT/status/1158297753371308032) at NIPGR, New Delhi.
+Awarded a travel grant in recognition of contribution.
 - Attended the workshop on **HPLC:"Princliples and Applications in Plant Metabolomics**" at TNAU,Coimbaotore.
 - Attended the workshop on **Molecular modelling and Docking** at TNAU, Coimbatore.
 - Presented poster titled "**Genes for salt tolerance revealed by functional metagenomics in rice**" at 6<sup>th</sup> National conference AC&RI, TNAU, Trichy.